-A food bowl is less useful when feeding crickets because these insects can escape any type of dish quite easily.
+A food bowl is less useful when feeding crickets because these insects can escape any dish quite easily.

 As previously stated, you may find it helpful to use a separate enclosure for mealtimes to prevent stray insects from hiding and wreaking havoc in the main enclosure.

-You may hand-feed your gecko by using your fingers, but feeding tongs make this task much easier.
+You may hand-feed your gecko using your fingers, but feeding tongs make this task much easier.

-These special feeding tongs feature a soft rubber tip to avoid any potential injury to your leo.
+These special feeding tongs feature a soft rubber tip to avoid any potential injury to your leopard gecko.